-Committee Role & Responsibilities Audit To oversee the financial reporting and disclosure process; overseeing the work of the Internal Audit function; monitoring choice of accounting policies and principles Remuneration To determine the appropriate level of remuneration for executive directors and other senior management Risk To assist the Board in its oversight of the Company's risk governance structure, risk management and risk assessment processes and policies, risk tolerance, capital liquidity and funding management

-Fit and Proper Requirements

-The Board is keen to ensure high standards of integrity, as well as appropriate levels of qualifications, knowledge and skills from those who are in key positions of responsibility within the Company.

-The Company has established procedures that must be followed in order to ensure that the Directors, Senior Managers or persons who hold other key functions such as the appointed auditors or other key service providers of the Company are 'fit and proper'.
+Committee Role & Responsibilities Audit To oversee the financial reporting and disclosure process; overseeing the work of the Internal Audit function; monitoring choice of accounting policies and principles Remuneration To determine the appropriate level of remuneration for executive directors and other senior management Risk To assist the Board in its oversight of the Company's risk governance structure, risk management and risk assessment processes and policies, risk tolerance, capital liquidity and funding management 2.2 en to ensure high standards of integrity, as well as appropriate levels of wledge and skills from those who are in key positions of responsibility withir Fit and Proper Requirements The Company has established procedures that must be followed in order to ensure that the Directors, Senior Managers or persons who hold other key functions such as the appointed auditors or other key service providers of the Company are 'fit and proper'.
 The Fit and Proper policy of the Company establishes procedures to ensure that the professional qualifications, knowledge and experience of those in positions of responsibility ("Responsible Persons") are adequate to enable sound and prudent management ("fit") and that the individuals themselves are of good repute and integrity ("proper").
-The position of each Responsible Person is assessed on a case by case basis in order to determine whether notification to the supervisory authorities of their fitness and propriety or otherwise is required.

-The Company's Fit and Proper procedures are focused on ensuring that:

-- · A complete fit and proper assessment is prepared on an annual basis and upon appointment/hiring of Responsible People. - Determining the matters that will be considered before deciding whether a person is fit and proper to be a Senior Manager. - · Include an assessment of the person's professional and formal qualifications, knowledge and relevant experience within the insurance sector, other financial sectors or other businesses and whether these are adequate to enable sound and prudent management. - · Include an assessment of that person's honesty and financial soundness based on evidence regarding their character, personal behaviour and business conduct including any criminal, financial and regulatory aspects relevant for the purpose of the assessment. - Take account of the respective duties allocated to that person and, where relevant, the insurance, financial, accounting, actuarial and management skills of that person.
+The position of each Responsible Person is assessed on a case by case basis in order to determine whether notification to the supervisory authorities of their fitness and propriety or otherwise is required. • A complete t and Proper procedures focus on ensuring that: fit and proper assessment is prepared on an annual basis and upor hiring of Responsible People. - the matters that will be considered before deciding whether a person is fit be a Senior Manager. and relevant ssessment of the person's professional and formal qualifications, knowledge experience within the insurance sector, other financial sectors or other d whether these are adequate to enable sound and prudent management. evidence rego assessment of that person's honesty and financial soundness based or arding their character, personal behaviour and business conduct including inancial and regulatory aspects relevant for the purpose of the assessment. nt of the respective duties allocated to that person and, where relevant, the Incial, accounting, actuarial and management skills of that person. level of knowledge a) Insurance a b) Business str c) System of g nd financial markets; ategy and business models;

-The Company's board and senior management should collectively possess an appropriate level of knowledge about at least:

-- a) Insurance and financial markets;

-- b) Business strategy and business models;

-- c) System of governance;

-- d) Financial and actuarial analysis;

-- e) Regulatory framework and requirements.
+e) Regulatory framework and requirements.